chikeibezim/analyzing_accenture_dataset/README.md

 # Analyzing Accenture Dataset (Social Buzz)

-### Analyzing data based on datasets presented by Accenture.
+### Analyzing data based on datasets presented by Accenture for Social Platform: Social Buzz.

 The Analysis is for a social platform (Social Buzz) looking to learn more about their data and seeking professional help through analysis.